Autism and Sensory Issues: Key Signs & Support Solutions

 Autism and Sensory Issues

 The STAR institute estimates, based on their research, that 75% of children with autism have “significant symptoms of sensory processing disorder.”
+But do sensory issues mean autism?
 Given that high correlation and comorbidity rate, we need to talk about how sensory processing disorder manifests in people with autism and how to support sensory processing to help them make sense of it all.

 For people with autism, sensory processing dysfunction can manifest in many different ways, such as: